Skip to content

 All maps in these documents are reproduced from Ordnance Survey material with the permission of Ordnance Survey on behalf of the Controller of Her Majesty's Stationery Office © Crown copyright.
 Unauthorised reproduction infringes Crown copyright and may lead to prosecution or civil proceedings.
 Durham County Council.
 LA 100049055.
 2016.

-Once we are satisfied that the outcome of monitoring and detailed assessment work and there is a likely breach of an air quality objective, then we must declare an Air Quality Management Area (AQMA).
+Once we are satisfied that the outcome of monitoring and detailed assessment work highlights a likely breach of an air quality objective, then we must declare an Air Quality Management Area (AQMA).

 Once declared, we must then work with local residents, partners and others such as transport users and providers, to agree an action plan to improve air quality in the area covered by the AQMA.
 The action plan is a detailed document that sets out proposals to improve air quality in a variety of ways.
 These may include transport planning, land use, energy management, healthy living and environmental initiatives.